NightsFall/MythicalDocs/blog/2023-01-13-MythicalLTD.md

 ---
 slug: mythicalnodes-is-now-mythicalltd-13-01-2023
-title: MythicalNodes is now MythicalLTD
+title: MythicalNodes is now MythicalSystems
 authors:
   name: NaysKutzu
   title: Project executive
   url: https://github.com/NaysKutzu
   image_url: https://avatars.githubusercontent.com/u/87282334
-tags: [MythicalLTD, MythicalNodes, FreeHost]
+tags: [MythicalSystems, MythicalLTD, MythicalNodes, FreeHost]
 ---
 Hello everyone this is kinda an important announcement

-We started a development team called MythicalLTD (Mythical Limited) The host will stay the same and keep up, but we are also going to make some awesome projects on github like Mc Launcher Mc Portal and our dashboard.
+We started a development team called MythicalSystems (Mythical Limited) The host will stay the same and keep up, but we are also going to make some awesome projects on github like Mc Launcher Mc Portal and our dashboard.